joe-p/unreal-pak-mod-manager/README.md

 { "a": 1, "b": 3, "c": 4 }
 ```

-#### Planned Features

-These are planned features in rough order of priority

-- Basic GUI

 ### Usage

 The functionality of this tool is entirely driven by a single toml configuration file that is passed as a command line argument.